rhel-labs/learn-katacoda/sql-server-ansible/step1.md

-# Validate the Environment
+# Validate the environment using terminal session
-Using the provided system terminal session, validate the initial environment.
 For this scenario, we have started installing ansible in the background.

 > The background task will take between 2-5 minutes to complete.